-Create a specific track on your website which addresses a Buyer's specific needs at each point in the process.
+Create several tracks on your website which address a Buyer's specific needs at each point in the process.

 Ask questions like:

 And then build a content track for each of these market segments.
 And when the Prospect answers the question, point them at the appropriate track which you have developed for them.